rajyavanshi/rajyavanshi/README.md

 Passionate about probability, stochastic processes, algorithms, and quantitative finance

-Currently learning Measure-Theoretic Probability, ML, and Stochastic Processes (PhD-style)
+Currently learning Measure-Theoretic Probability, ML, and Stochastic Processes .

 Working on projects in Python, C++, Finance and Data Analysis